-The main bay is four miles wide at the mouth of the river, between Cape Disappointment and Point Adams.
-It extends sixteen miles up the river, is nine miles wide between Chenook Bay on the north and Young's Bay on the south, and seven wide between Fort George and Chenook Point.
-It abounds with sand-bars, and one, which is called Sand Island, a little within the capes, seen only when the tide is low, is dangerous to ships when not in the charge of skilful pilots.
+The main bay is four miles wide at the mouth of the river, between cape Disappointment and Point Adams; extends sixteen miles up the river; is nine miles wide between Chenook bay on the north and Youngs' bay on the south; and seven wide between Fort George and Chenook point.

-The section of country about the sea-coast is very rough and mountainous, and covered with the most heavy and dense forest of any part of America of which I have any knowledge.
-The trees are almost all of the pine genus, but I saw none of the species commonly called pine any where below the cascades.
+It is filled with many sand-bars, and one, which is called Sand island, a little within the capes, seen only when the tide is down, is dangerous to ships when not in the charge of skilful pilots.

-The balsam-firs, of which there are three species. are by far the most numerous of the forest trees.
-White cedar, spruce, hemlock, and yew, are interspersed.
-Three species of oak, of which the white is the most common, are scattered in small clumps; and in some low bottom-lands, the species of poplar commonly called the balm of Gilead, and by some, bitter cottonwood, is most general.
-The balsam-fir grows very large-not unfrequently four and six feet in diameter, and two hundred feet high.
-I measured one which was eight feet in diameter, and about two hundred and fifty feet high; but as I do not here intend to enter upon the dendrology of this country, I leave this subject for the present.
+The section of country about the sea coast is very rough and mountainous, and covered with the most heavy and dense forest of any part of America of which I have any knowledge.
+The trees are almost all of the genus pinus, but I saw none of the species commonly called pine, any where below the Cascades.
+The balsam fir, of which there are three species, constitute far the greatest part of the forest trees.
+White cedar, spruce, hemloc, and yew, are interspersed.
+Three species of oak, of which the white is far the most common, prevail in small sections; and in some low bottom-lands, the species of poplar, commonly called the balm of Gilead, and by some bitter cotton-wood, is most general.
+The balsam fir grows very large; not unfrequently four and six feet in diameter and two hundred feet high.
+I measured one which was eight feet in diameter and about two hundred and fifty feet high.
+As I do not here intend to enter upon the dendrology of this country, I pass farther remarks upon this subject for the present.

-There are some tracts of good land, which might easily be brought under cultivation, in different parts of this mountainous and iron-bound coast.
-One about Young's Bay, extending down to and around Point Adams, would be a favourable location for a missionary station, as from thence access could be had to the Clatsop and Killamook Indians, who are said to
+There are some tracts of good land, which might easily be brought under cultivation, in different parts of this mountainous and iron bound coast.
+One about Youngs' bay, extending down to and about Point Adams.
+This would be a favorable location for a missionary station, where access could be had to the Clatsop and Killamook Indians, who are said to be numerous.

-At this season of the year, few Indians reside in the vicinity of this trading post.
-They find it more conducive to their comfort to retire into the forests during the rainy season of the winter, locating themselves upon small prairies along rivers and streams, where fuel is easily obtained, and where some game is found to add to their winter stock of provisions.
+At this season of the year, there are but few Indians who reside about this trading post, finding it more for their comfort to retire into the forests during the rainy season of the winter, locating themselves upon small prairies along rivers and streams, where fuel is easily obtained and where some game is found to add to their winter's stock of provisions.

-During my continuance in this place, it was my intention to cross the bay to Chenook Point, and proceed from thence down to Cape Disappointment, which it is said affords a very extensive and interesting pro-spect.
-But from day to day it rained, with high winds, which created such a sea in the whole bay, that it was
+During my continuance in this place it was my intention to cross the bay over to Chenook point, and from thence down to cape Disappointment, which it is said affords a very extensive and interesting prospect.
+But from day to day it rained, and the high winds created such a sea in the whole bay, that it was not safe to attempt the passage.

-On the 24th the wind was high, and the weather very uncomfortable; and in the afternoon the storm increased, accompanied with snow, which, however, melted as soon as it fell.
-The sea-fowl appeared to be alarmed by the severity of so early and unexpected a storm of snow, and came in from the ocean in great numbers, flying and screaming, as if in search of a safe retreat.
+On the 24th, the wind was high, and the weather very uncomfortable, and in the afternoon the storm increased accompanied with snow, which, however, melted as fast as it fell.
+The sea fowl appeared to be alarmed by the severity of so early and unexpected a storm of snow, and came in from the ocean in great numbers, flying and screaming, as if in search of a safe retreat.